tomeryeh/demo/cabble/docs/tutorial.md

 # Kuzzle - Cabble tutorial

-This demo will show you how to use the geolocalisation filtering with Kuzzle.
+The highlight between Cabble and other demos is the geolocalisation filtering.
-It will also show you quite complex process to
+It will be explicited in [subscribe to positions changing](#sub_to_pos).

-# The three controllers
+# The three controllers.

 The entry point for Cabble is [app.js](../src/app.js).
 This file can be resume to the following snippet with Promise :